forlilab/Ringtail/README.md

 `--pattern` option.
 Note also that, by default, Ringtail will only search the directory provided in `--file_path` and not subdirectories.
 Subdirectory searching is enabled with the `--recursive` flag.
 If you are trying to read Vina PDBQTs, specify this with `--mode vina`.
 This will automatically change the file search pattern to `*.pdbqt*`.
 If the receptor PDBQT file is present in a directory being searched, it **must** be specified with `--receptor_file`.

-To add new files to an existing database, the `--add_results` flag can be used in conjuction with `--input_db` and `--file`, `--file_path`, and/or `--file_list` options.
+To add new files to an existing database, the `--append_results` flag can be used in conjuction with `--input_db` and `--file`, `--file_path`, and/or `--file_list` options.
 If one is concerned about adding duplicate results, the `--duplicate_handling` option can be used to specify how duplicate entries should be handled.
 However, this option makes database writing significantly slower.

 To overwrite an existing database, use the `--overwrite` flag.

 One receptor PDBQT, corresponding to that in the DLGs, may be saved to the database using the `--save_receptor` flag.
 This will store the receptor file itself in a binary format in the database.
 The user must specify the path to the receptor file with the `--receptor_file` option.
-Ringtail will also throw an exception if this flag is given but no receptor is found, if the name of the receptor in any DLG does not match the receptor file, or if this flag is used with a database that already has a receptor. `--save_receptor` can be used to add a receptor to an existing database given with `--input_db`. `--save_receptor` may not be used with the `--add_results` option.
+Ringtail will also throw an exception if this flag is given but no receptor is found, if the name of the receptor in any DLG does not match the receptor file, or if this flag is used with a database that already has a receptor. `--save_receptor` can be used to add a receptor to an existing database given with `--input_db`. `--save_receptor` may not be used with the `--append_results` option.

 By default, the newly-created database will be named `output.db`.
 This name may be changed with the `--output_db` option.